rebryant/pkc-artifact/README.md

    /usr/local/bin), or by replacing the file "d4v2" in the src subdirectory with a symbolic link named "d4v2".

+TESTING

+After installation, running "make test" will run PKC on some simple examples in the "test-data" subdirectory.

 RUNNING

 Two sets of benchmarks are supplied, as described in the benchmark